microsoft/nn-Meter/docs/predictor/customize_predictor.md

 Create a yaml file with following keys as meta file:

-- `builtin_name`: builtin name used in nn-Meter configuration file to call the customized predictor, such as `"my_predictor"`.
+- `name`: builtin name used in nn-Meter configuration file to call the customized predictor, such as `"my_predictor"`.

 - `version`: the version of the customized predictor.